 by saying you're looking forward to the next step (remember your ABC “always be closing”).

-a thank you note after an interview is a long-time practice that gives you the
+A thank you note after an interview and doing the follow-up is a long-time practice that gives you the

 opportunity to get your name in front of the interviewer one more time and to

 include some specifics about why you want the job or how you can help the

 You might run the risk of annoying a swamped hiring manager – so be polite, but do be direct.